eyza-cod2/vscode-cod-gsc/README.md

 ## Support
-Please test this extension in vscode on your GSC files and report bugs / suggestions on the github page.
+Please test this extension in vscode on your GSC files and report bugs / suggestions on the github page or on discord [KILLTUBE #vscode-cod-gsc](https://discord.gg/NJrAZ937)

 [![Donate with PayPal](images/paypal.png)](https://www.paypal.com/donate/?hosted_button_id=R59Y6UN9LJVXQ)